-In this scenario, contracts are held by the Development Impact Partnership, a new corporate entity established for the purpose of holding investment from DIB investors and for holding contracts with the various parties.
-These parties include: the outcomes funders, developing country government, service providers, investors and the intermediary.
+In this scenario, contracts are held by a new corporate entity established for the purpose of holding investment from DIB investors and for holding contracts with the various parties.
+These parties include: the outcomes funders, service providers, investors and the specialist intermediary.

-This structure allows investors greater flexibility to change providers or allocate resources differently depending on measured performance and impact.
+This structure reduces the level of investor risk over who is providing services as it gives the flexibility to change providers or allocate resources differently depending on measured performance and impact.
 Since it is the new corporate entity which subcontracts service providers to deliver services - rather than the outcomes funder directly contracting with service providers - the new corporate entity has flexibility to subcontract with additional providers where new needs emerge or to change providers where necessary, without impacting the outcomes contract between it and the outcomes funder.

 Funds flow from investors to the new corporate entity, which is then used to finance service providers' delivery costs upfront.
-If outcomes are achieved, payments flow from the outcomes funders to investors via the entity, which is contracted by the outcomes funder to deliver the DIB contract.
+If outcomes are achieved, payments flow from the outcomes funders to investors via the Entity, which is contracted by the outcomes funder to deliver the DIB contract.

-Figure 10 below illustrates how this contracting structure works in practice and the various legal agreements that sit between the DIB parties.
+Figure 9 below illustrates how this contracting structure works in practice and the various legal agreements that sit between the DIB parties.